Simhyeon/r4d/docs/basic_macros.md

 **repl**

-Replace contents of the macro
+Replace contents of the custom macro.

 ```
 $define(before=BEFORE)